 Also liked this quote, “The force of marketing is greater than the force of engineering…”

 Lastly, he covers his research of quanta-image sensor (QIS) which sounds pretty interesting too.

-As I review and improve the elmcity hubs in selected cities, I am again reminded of William Gibson's wonderful aphorism: "The future is already here, it's just not evenly distributed."
-Yesterday we saw that the future of community calendars hasn't yet arrived at the University of Michigan.
+As I review and improve the elmcity hubs in selected cities, I am again reminded of William Gibson’s wonderful aphorism: “The future is already here, it’s just not evenly distributed.”
+Yesterday we saw that the future of community calendars hasn’t yet arrived at the University of Michigan.
 But today I was delighted to see that it has arrived, in a big way, for the Ann Arbor public schools.
 Almost all of them, it turns out, are making good use of Google Calendar to publish machine-readable calendar information.
 This morning I rounded up thirty of those calendars and added them to Ann Arbor’s elmcity hub, bringing the total number of feeds from 194 to 224.

 Not good news in imho.
 The reason being is the mission creep and abuses that come with absolute power in the form of a National Security Letter.
 The other part of the equation is Google’s business model runs opposite to the idea of protecting people’s information.
 If you disagree, I ask that you read this blog post from Christopher Soghoian, where he details just what exactly it is Google does when it keeps all your data unencrypted in its data centers.
 In order to sell AdWords and serve advertisements to you, Google needs to keep everything open and unencrypted.
 At the same time they aren’t too casual in their stewardship of your data, but they do respond to law enforcement requests for customer data.
 To quote Seghoian at the end of his blog entry:

 “The end result is that law enforcement agencies can, and regularly do request user data from the company — requests that would lead to nothing if the company put user security and privacy first.”